2 Ways to Use PayPal on Amazon (And Other Sites)

 You don’t have to put up with the Amazon vs. PayPal duality, which exists largely because Amazon Pay is a direct competitor to PayPal.
 Instead, if you want to use PayPal on Amazon (or any other site that doesn’t accept it), try one of these two tricks.

-1. Use a PayPal Access Card on Amazon
+1. How to Use a PayPal Access Card on Amazon

 Probably the best option to buy from Amazon using your PayPal account, is a PayPal Access Card is a pre-pay credit card (the pre-pay portion being the contents of your PayPal account), backed by MasterCard.
 Unfortunately, it isn’t available to all PayPal account holders.